vbhavank/relativeimagepreprocess/README.md

-# relativeimagepreprocess
+# Relative_image_preprocess
-This repository contains script to preprocess data from one dataset relative to the characteristics of a target dataset using distributing shifting and scaling.
+This repository contains script to preprocess data from one dataset relative to the characteristics of a target dataset using distribution shifting and scaling.